Easy Canned Tuna Cakes

 - Chilling the patties in the fridge for 20 minutes will help firm them up and hold together when frying.
 If you are in a rush, pop the patties in the freezer for 5 minutes instead.

-Leftover cooked tuna cakes will last up to 3 days in the fridge.
-They can be reheated in the oven at 350ºF for 10 minutes, in an airfryer at 375 for 5 minutes or in a pan with a splash of oil.
+Leftover cooked tuna cakes will last up to 3 days in the fridge stored in an airtight container.
+They can be reheated in a skillet on medium high heat with a splash of oil for 4-5 minutes, in the oven at 350ºF for 10 minutes or in an air fryer at 375° for 5 minutes until warmed through.

-Love easy seafood cakes/burgers?
-Here are a few others you might enjoy:
+Love easy seafood cakes and burgers?
+Here are a few more you might enjoy:

 If you make this recipe let me know in the comment section below, I would love to hear what you think or take a photo and tag me (@everylastbite_) on Instagram, I love seeing your photos!